 Daniel also testifies to the critical importance of informal mediation and the many requests he gets:

-Now if I show you Messenger you will see it is full here.
+Now, if I show you Messenger you will see it is full here.
 I get sent messages all the time.
-At the Interior Ministry what did they say to me?
+At the Interior Ministry, what did they say to me?
 Read, tell me, translate for me.
-At the gym when they go in they have to sign, what this?
+At the gym, when they go in they have to sign, what this?
 Tell me.
 Lots!!
 Sent to the phones, to Facebook, especially Facebook.
 Not everyone has my telephone, on Facebook I already don’t have… So, like they’re constantly mailing me, Daniel, translate for us, translate this, translate this, everything!
 Aside from also translating everything said on television or the newspaper or something like that, for, that has to do with the community, right?
 So, they see and then they say: help us with this too.
 So, as much as I can.
 Look, I ’m not saying that I help everyone, but whoever I can, I help.

-All the mediators described filling a role that is more extensive than the formal definition of mediation.
-In a refugee existence, mediation becomes informal mediation primarily, and it entails a range of practices such as translating conversations and documents, filling out forms and translating relevant information from afar.
-Informal mediation is a burden for mediators, and usually takes place during their own time, without compensation.
-This affects their personal lives and places them in a dilemma about prioritizing needs – their own needs or those who seek their assistance.
-All the same, most feel that they cannot ignore the requests they receive.
-The act out of sense of duty and an inner drive to help, and out of recognition of the importance of the role they play.
+All the mediators described playing a role broader than the formal definition of mediation.
+For refugees, mediation becomes primarily informal mediation, entailing practices such as translating conversations and documents and filling out forms.
+Informal mediation is a burden for mediators and usually takes place during their own time, without compensation.
+This affects their personal lives and places them in a dilemma about balancing their needs with those who need assistance.
+Still, most feel they cannot ignore the requests they receive; they act out of a sense of duty, an inner drive to help, and in recognition of the importance of their role.

-Challenging legal liminality: activities beyond the aid organization
+Challenging Legal Liminality: Activities Beyond the Aid Organization

-Most mediators used terms such as empowerment, satisfaction and mission to describe their formal and informal work.
-Moreover, their positions as mediators enabled them to launch their own initiatives in various spaces: within the community, in the organizations, and as related to policies regarding asylum seekers.
-The mediators transmit information in Tigrinya to the entire community through social networks such as Facebook and WhatsApp, they participate in activist initiatives such as meetings with members of Knesset and demonstrations.
-Samuel, for example, established a dedicated Facebook page where he posts a great deal of professional information about medical, legal and bureaucratic rights in Tigrinya.
-He decided to launch the page after realizing that many members of the community were not familiar with their rights and obligations as employees.
-Thanks to his command of Hebrew, he is also able to extract information from other websites about rights and publishes it on his page:
+Most mediators used terms such as empowerment, satisfaction, and mission to describe their formal and informal work.
+Moreover, their positions as mediators enabled them to launch their own initiatives within the community, in the organizations, and related to policies regarding asylum seekers.
+The mediators transmit information in Tigrinya to the community through social networks, such as Facebook and WhatsApp, and engage in social activism by meeting with members of Knesset and participating in demonstrations.
+Samuel, for example, established a Facebook page where he posts professional information about medical, legal, and bureaucratic rights in Tigrinya.
+He launched the page after realizing that many members of the community were not familiar with their labor rights and obligations.
+Thanks to his command of Hebrew, he is also able to share other information on his page:

-Over time at my job, where I sometimes work at the labor court, I discovered that the community doesn't understand what it is, what is the right and what is the obligation of the employer and also the employee… Now, I started this Facebook page, I don't, it doesn't have a lot of followers, but I… Every day, one day every week I dedicate myself, I try to improve the community's knowledge.
-It's not that I'm a lawyer or … an expert in the field, no. But I, from my experience, I have, I go onto websites, such as Kol Zchut [All Rights] and the like.
+Over time at my job, where I sometimes work at the labor court, I discovered that the community doesn’t understand what it is, what is the right and what is the obligation of the employer and also the employee… Now, I started this Facebook page, I don’t, it doesn’t have a lot of followers, but I… Every day, one day every week I dedicate myself, I try to improve the community’s knowledge.
+It’s not that I’m a lawyer or … an expert in the field, no. But I, from my experience, I have, I go onto websites, such as Kol Zchut [All Rights] and the like.
 I read things and I try to use it and translate and write it on Facebook, so… it succeeds in helping people.

-Many of the mediators recounted the impact they had as mediators during demonstrations or as participants in Knesset Committee discussions:
+Many mediators recounted their impact during demonstrations or as participants in Knesset committee discussions: